-General Principle #3: Participation in Non-Benefitting Activities
+General Principle #3: Participation in Non-Benefitting Activities paratransit service, and general-purpose demand response service.

-This principle holds that a participating sponsoring agency in a vehicle sharing or ridesharing arrangement should not pay for services that do not meet or benefit its program purposes.
-An example of this scenario would be a public transit system that operates fixed route service, ADA complementary paratransit service, and general-purpose demand response service.
 The agency coordinates its demand response services with several local human service agencies and provides NEMT services.
-To manage its ADA services, Federal regulations require that the entity also implement and operate an eligibility process for these services.12 However, this function does not benefit the remainder of its coordinated demand response services, as eligibility for the service is determined by a third party (typically the sponsoring agency).
+To manage its ADA services, Federal regulations require that the entity also implement and operate an eligibility process for these services.55 However, this function does not benefit the remainder of its coordinated demand response services, as eligibility for the service is determined by a third party (typically the sponsoring agency).